-Phase & Timing Action (Responsible Party) Description Pre-Occupancy Monitoring and Reporting Prior to issuance of the First Certificate of Occupancy Site visit scheduled (City staff/TDM coordinator) Once all of the physical measures are completed and the Development Project is ready for occupancy, the TDM coordinator contacts the City to schedule a site visit.
-Pre-Occupancy Site Visit (City staff/property owner) City staff will conduct a site visit with the property owner to verify that all physical measures (bicycle parking, signage, etc.) have been included as planned.
-3 Pre-Occupancy Monitoring and Reporting Form (City staff) Following the site visit for physical measures and submittal of any documentation required for physical and programmatic measures, City staff will review the documentation and finalize a Pre-Occupancy Monitoring and Reporting Form.
-Certificate of Occupancy issued 6 First Certificate of Occupancy issued (San Francisco Department of Building Inspection) Ongoing Monitoring and Reporting Annually over the Life of the Project - commences 18 months after the issuance of the First 6 Ongoing Monitoring and Reporting Statement (City staff/property owner) Once the building is occupied, the TDM coordinator is required to submit an Ongoing Monitoring and Reporting Statement with an administrative fee.
-City staff will review the statement to ensure compliance with the TDM Plan.
-Enforcement steps will be taken, if needed, to attain compliance status.
-Certificate of Occupancy.
-7 Site visits (City staff/TDM coordinator) City staff will conduct a site visit of Development Projects once every three years to confirm all approved physical measures in the Development Project's TDM Plan continue to be implemented and/or installed.
-TDM Plan Update (Optional) Any time after the Development Project is entitled 1 File TDM Plan Update Application (property owner) At any time after the Development Project's entitlement, the property owner may voluntarily initiate review of the previously approved TDM Plan, by filing a TDM Plan Update Application, along with an administrative fee.
-2 Review/Revise TDM Plan (City staff) City staff will review the TDM Plan along with any proposed changes and work with the project sponsor to revise the TDM Plan.
-3 Post New TDM Plan (City staff) City staff will upload the new TDM Plan to the Planning Department website.
+Phase & Timing Action (Responsi ble Party) Description Pre-Occupancy Monitoring and Reporting Prior to issuance of the First Site visit sche (City staff/TDM Certificate of Occupancy Pre-Occupant (City staff/prop) Pre-Occupant and Reporting (City staff) Certificate of Occupancy issued First Certification issued (San Francisco Building Inspection) Department of Ongoing Monitoring and Reporting Annually over the Life of the Project - commences 18 months after the issuance of the First 6 Ongoing Mon Reporting Sta (City staff/prop tement is required to submit an Ongoing Monitoring and Certificate of Occupancy.
+Site visits (City staff/TDM City staff will conduct a site visit of Development coordinator) Projects once every three years to confirm all approved physical measures in the Development Project's TDM Plan continue to be implemented and/or installed.
+TDM Plan Update (Optional) Any time after the Development Project is entitled (1) File TDM Plan Application (property owne entitlement, the property owner may voluntarily initiate (2) Review/Revise (City staff) TDM Plan City staff will review the TDM Plan along with any proposed changes and work with the project sponsor to revise the TDM Plan.
+(3) Post New TDM (City staff) I Plan City staff will upload the new TDM Plan to the Planning Department website.

-^{} Development Projects in good standing (with five consecutive years of TDM Plan compliance) will be shifted to a triennial compliance schedule, whereby an Ongoing Monitoring and Reporting Statement will be required every three years.
+\ Development Projects in good standing (with five consecutive years of TDM Plan compliance) will be shifted to a triennial compliance schedule, whereby an Ongoing Monitoring and Reporting Statement will be required every three years.